How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 If you are looking to form a business in a foreign country, you may be surprised to learn that the USA has been known as one of the most foreign-friendly countries to start a business.

-On top of this, the United States of America has a consistently strong economy and is the current leader for global business and investments.
+On top of this, the United States of America has a consistently strong economy and is a leader for global business and investments.
 This can be promising for your entrepreneurial endeavors.

 How can you start a business in the USA as a non-citizen foreigner?
 Starting a business in the USA has no citizen or living restrictions.
 You can use a registered agent service to register your business with an address in the state you are filing in.
 Starting, buying, or owning a business in the USA does not automatically change your citizenship status, but a green card is not required to begin.